 All omissions in a quotation are indicated thus: [...]
 Note that there are no spaces between the suspension points.

-When italics are used for emphasis within quotations, please ensure that you indicate whether the emphasis is from the original text or whether you are adding it to make a point.
+When italics are used for emphasis within quotations, please ensure that you indicate whether the emphasis is from the original text or whether you are adding it to make a point (original emphasis/emphasis added).

 REFEREES